haskael/gallery-website/README.md

 The project is splited into three parts: back-end files, front-end files and data in the databases.

 ### Start with Front-end files
 Due to the dearth of max uploading files, I only kept the files in '/src/'.
-To reuse them, you shall put them into a vue project accordingly.
-Then you should build them.
-Then you shall change the configuration file of Nginx, usually found as '/usr/local/nginx/conf/nginx.conf'.
-When you have set right parameters of Nginx, put 'dist' folders into right place.
+To reuse them, you shall put them into a vue project accordingly and build them.
+Afterwards, you shall put the outcomes in the dir where Nginx can correctly trace them as is descripted in the conf file.

+### Finish Back-end Part